MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install-classic.md

 # Configuring and installing the Azure Information Protection classic scanner

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
+>***Applies to**: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*

->[!NOTE]
+>
+>***Relevant for**: [Azure Information Protection classic client for Windows](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
+For the unified labeling client, see [Installing and configuring the AIP unified labeling scanner](deploy-aip-scanner-configure-install.md).*

+> [!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
->
-> If you're using the unified labeling scanner, see [Installing and configuring the Azure Information Protection unified labeling scanner](deploy-aip-scanner-configure-install.md).

 Before you start configuring and installing the Azure Information Protection scanner, verify that your system complies with the [required prerequisites](deploy-aip-scanner-prereqs.md).